-• Funding is derived through several direct and indirect contractual arrangements, though such funding cannot be guaranteed.

-- There is opportunity to offset some of the funding reduction through increases in tuition fees for some adult learners. - By ensuring the Group has a good reputation within its local and regional communities and with key stakeholders and influencers. - Considerable focus and investment are placed on maintaining and managing key relationships with the various funding bodies and the College has a good reputation in respect of the timeliness and accuracy of its funding returns. - Ensuring the Group is focused on those priority sectors which will continue to benefit from public funding. - Regular dialogue undertaken with the funding bodies and close attention paid to national developments through national stakeholder groups. - Continued dialogue with schools and local competitors.
+- Funding is derived through several direct and indirect contractual arrangements, though such funding cannot be guaranteed. - There is opportunity to offset some of the funding reduction through increases in tuition fees for some adult learners. - Ensuring the Group has a good reputation within its local and regional communities and with key stakeholders and influencers. - Considerable focus and investment are placed on maintaining and managing key relationships with the various funding bodies and the College has a good reputation in respect of the timeliness and accuracy of its funding returns. - Ensuring the Group is focused on those priority sectors which will continue to benefit from public funding. - Regular dialogue undertaken with the funding bodies and close attention paid to national developments through national stakeholder groups. - Continued dialogue with schools and local competitors.

-2. Failure to provide high quality teaching, learning and assessment
+2. Risk: Failure to provide high quality teaching, learning and assessment

-The College continues to maintain strong pass rates in the majority of curriculum areas, altough retention has been a challenge in some areas in the post-pandemic era.
+The College continues to maintain strong pass rates in the vast majority of curriculum areas, although retention has been a challenge in some areas in the post-pandemic era.
 Due to the inclusive nature of the College, and challenges that many students face, this continues to be a significant focus for the College.
-The College was judged "Good" by Ofsted in November 2018 and has self assessed itself as Overall Good in 2021.
-The College undertook a number of external reviews looking at the provision across the College and this gave assurance that the standards remained at a good level across the curriculum.
+The College was judged "Good" by Ofsted in November 2018 and has self-assessed itself as Overall Good in 2021.
+The College undertook several external reviews looking at the provision across the College and this gave assurance that the standards remained at a proficient level across the curriculum.

 This risk is being mitigated by:

-- The College keeps abreast of policy changes and adapts its practice and processes accordingly ensuring staff receive the appropriate professional development. - The College reviews its curriculum plan annually using a wide range of data to produce an offer which both meets local and national priorities as well as developing students to progress to their next destination. - The College generates a quality improvement plan which is regularly reviewed and amended to address any issues deemed to impact on the quality of curriculum delivery.
+- The College keeps abreast of policy changes and adapts its practice and processes accordingly ensuring staff receive the appropriate professional development. - The College reviews its curriculum plan annually using a wide range of data to produce an offer which both meets local and national priorities as well as developing students to progress to their next destination. - The College generates an annual quality improvement plan which is regularly reviewed and amended to address any issues deemed to impact on the quality of education.
+In addition information is triangulated through Governor informal and link visits that report into the Quality Teaching & Learning Committee.

-3. Maintaining Adequate Funding of Pension Liabilities
+3. Risk: Maintaining Adequate Funding of Pension Liabilities